Art Gallery of South Australia: Governance

-After the departure of Nick Mitzevich, who left to lead the National Gallery of Australia in July 2018, the first female director in the history of AGSA was appointed.
-On 22 October of that year, Australian-born Rhana Devenport ONZM started her appointment after leaving the Auckland Art Gallery, where she had been director since 2013. she is still in the position.
+After the departure of Mitzevich, who left to lead the National Gallery of Australia in April 2018, the first female director in the history of AGSA was appointed.
+On 22 October of that year, Australian-born Rhana Devenport ONZM started her appointment after leaving the Auckland Art Gallery, where she had been director since 2013.
+In March 2024 Devenport announced her departure after her contract ends on 7 July 2024, after serving for six years.

+In June 2024, Lisa Slade, who joined the gallery in 2011 as project curator and was appointed assistant director, artistic programs, in 2015, announced her departure from 3 July 2024, after being appointed Hugh Ramsay Chair in Australian Art History at the University of Melbourne, a position based in the Art History Program in the School of Culture and Communication.

+In February 2025 Jason Smith, former director of the Geelong Gallery, Heide Museum of Modern Art, and Monash Gallery of Art, began his term as director of AGSA.

+On 13 June 2025, the Governor of South Australia, Frances Adamson, and her husband Rod Bunten were named as the inaugural patrons of the gallery.
+Their main role will be "advocacy on a national and international scale".

 Collection

 As of May 2019, the AGSA collection comprises almost 45,000 works of art.
 Of the state galleries, only the National Gallery of Victoria is larger.
 It attracts about 512,000 visitors each year.

 Lindy Lee's 6 m sculpture "The Life of Stars" is mounted on the forecourt of the gallery, after being presented for the 2018 Biennial, Divided Worlds.
 Created in Shanghai in 2015, the sculpture's polished stainless steel surface reflects its surroundings during the day and radiates light at night.
 Over 30,000 perforated holes individually placed by Lee resemble a map of our galaxy when lit from within.
-The sculpture was bought by the gallery as a farewell gift for departing director Nick Mitzevich in April 2018.
+The sculpture was bought by the gallery as a farewell "gift" for and tribute to departing director Nick Mitzevich in April 2018.